 Each case is different and will be carefully considered by a judge.

-A lawyer can help parents figure out what how these principles apply in their situation.
+A lawyer can help parents figure out how these principles apply in their situation.

 Calculating the Amount